 We partnered up with global commerce and payments enabler, Digital River, to identify how the stay-at-home economy changed ecommerce design as we know it.

 The Best Way to Future-Proof Your Brand

 Consumers are shifting the way they think about buying online and are moving more towards buying directly from the brands they know and love.
 Now, more than ever before, it’s crucial to have a strong direct-to-consumer channel and offer your customers diverse buying options to build brand loyalty.

 Owning the customer relationship and having complete control over the buyer journey allows brands to avoid business disruptions in times of uncertainty.
 It also enables you to reach consumers in new markets and provide them superior buying experiences, no matter where they are in the world.

 Simply put: a strong direct-to-consumer ecommerce channel is your best defense against retail disruption.

 The best way to strengthen that channel is to minimize friction for your customers wherever possible.
 That is, minimize the number of steps between when they first hit your homepage and when they click “confirm payment” in their cart.
 If someone has to close out a pop-up to sign up for your newsletter, minimize a chatbot window, and accept cookies before they can even look at your products, that’s already three steps of potential friction in their buying experience.

 Another place that friction is noticeable, particularly right now, is in the cart experience itself.
 Let’s take online grocery shopping for example.
 If a customer spends the time picking out everything they want and adding it to their cart, they expect that those things are all available to order.
 If they go to checkout and half their cart is gone because things aren’t in stock, that’s a huge negative.

-Minimizing friction at the beginning and end of your customer’s shopping experience goes a long way towards making the overall experience better.
+Minimize friction at the beginning and end of your customer’s shopping experience.
+It goes a long way towards making the overall experience better.